-One name you'll often hear among groups of writers and anyone discussing the best authors of all time is Kurt Vonnegut, the man who wrote Slaughterhouse Five.
+One name you'll often hear among groups of writers and anyone discussing the best authors of all time is Kurt Vonnegut, who wrote "Slaughterhouse Five."
 Known for his flair for satire as well as his grim and ironic humor, he has made such lists as Time's "All-Time 100 Novels" and Modern Library's "100 Best Novels."

 Many readers include Vonnegut among their favorites, and the people who have not read his work have likely at least heard of him or his books.
-Slaughterhouse Five, probably his most well-known novel, was about Vonnegut's experience as a World War II prisoner of war (POW), so it should come as no surprise that he was indeed a veteran, and served in the army from 1943 to 1945.
+"Slaughterhouse Five," probably his most well-known novel, was about Vonnegut's experience as a World War II prisoner of war (POW), so it should come as no surprise that he was indeed a veteran.
+Vonnegut served in the Army from 1943-45.

-His Military Years
+Kurt Vonnegut Military Years

-He fought in the Battle of the Bulge, but was taken as a POW on December 14, 1944.
-The influence for much of his writing, but especially Slaughterhouse Five, came from his experience as a POW, as he was in Dresden, Germany during this time and witnessed the Allied firebombing of the city.
-He recounts stories of having to clear out corpses from the rubble, and of the surviving populace throwing stuff at him and the others as they did so.
+He fought in the Battle of the Bulge but was taken as a POW in December 1944.
+The influence for much of his writing, but especially "Slaughterhouse Five," came from his experience as a POW; he was in Dresden, Germany, during this time and witnessed the Allied firebombing of the city.
+He recounts stories of having to clear out corpses from the rubble and of the surviving populace throwing stuff at him and the others as they did so.

 Becoming an Author

-In 1952, Vonnegut published his first novel, Player Piano.
-In addition to Slaughterhouse Five (1969), his other notable works include Breakfast of Champions (1973), Jailbird (1979) and Deadeye Dick (1982).
+In 1952, Vonnegut published his first novel, "Player Piano."
+In addition to "Slaughterhouse Five" (1969), his other notable works include "Breakfast of Champions" (1973), "Jailbird" (1979) and "Deadeye Dick" (1982).
 He soon became known for his unusual writing style of using long sentences with little punctuation, and accumulated a cult following.
 Today you can find an assortment of wonderful interviews with him on writing, and his "8 Basics of Creative Writing" are referenced in many creative writing classes.

-Vonnegut on Life
+Kurt Vonnegut on Life

-If you aspire to be an author, Vonnegut's life and process is an example of how to go about it.
-Take, for example, his work day.
-Vonnegut would wake up and work for three hours in the morning, and then another hour or so in the evening.
-He said that "Businessmen would achieve better results if they studied human metabolism.
-No one works well eight hours a day.
+If you aspire to be an author, Vonnegut's life and process are an example of how to go about it.
+Take, for example, his workday.
+Vonnegut would wake up and work for three hours in the morning, then another hour or so in the evening.
+"Businessmen would achieve better results if they studied human metabolism," Vonnegut said.
+"No one works well eight hours a day.
 No one ought to work more than four hours."
 Of course, he also said that "we are here on Earth to fart around, and don't let anybody tell you different," so take what he had to say as you will.